Collaborative Process on Indian Registration, Band Membership and First Nation Citizenship: Consultation Plan

 Discussions will seek views on the development of options to devolve to First Nations the exclusive responsibility for the determination of the identity of their members or citizens.

 The input obtained from First Nations and Indigenous groups on the co-design of the collaborative process can be grouped into five key themes that will be used as guiding principles throughout the consultation process.

 The collaborative process will begin with an information sharing period to facilitate informed discussions and ensure meaningful dialogues can take place during the consultation activities.
 Information will be disseminated through various means, including community sessions.
 A range of media will be used for information sharing, including online, social media, print, and non-print formats.
 All materials will be available in plain language.
 Information sharing sessions will be available throughout the collaborative process as needed.

-The issues around Indian registration, band membership and First Nation citizenship are broad.
+The issues around Indian registration, band membership and First Nations citizenship are broad.
 They impact individuals, communities and First Nations.
 As such, the collaborative process will need to be as inclusive as possible to ensure the various perspectives are heard from a broad range of Indigenous people and groups from coast to coast to coast.
-Consultations will not be limited to Indigenous organizations or First Nation leadership.
+Consultations will not be limited to Indigenous organizations or First Nations leadership.

 To ensure a comprehensive process, consultations will include a variety of different methods and activities organized by First Nations, Indigenous groups, and government, including: